nixworks/public/news/2006/10/28/index.md

 ##### Russia
 ### [ The Russian political parties Rodina, the Russian Party of Life and the Russian Pensioners' Party merge to form a new leftist party, Fair Russia, effectively making Sergey Mironov the new leader of the opposition in the Russian legislature. ](/news/2006/10/28/the-russian-political-parties-rodina-the-russian-party-of-life-and-the-russian-pensioners-party-merge-to-form-a-new-leftist-party-fair-r.md)
-_Context: Russian Pensioners' Party, Sergey Mironov, Fair Russia, opposition party, political parties, Russian Party of Life, Rodina, Federal Assembly, Russia_
+_Context: Russian Party of Life, Fair Russia, Russian Pensioners' Party, Russia, political parties, Sergey Mironov, opposition party, Federal Assembly, Rodina_

 ##### Iraq Prime Minister
 ### [ Prime Minister of Iraq Nouri al-Maliki tells the U.S. ambassador that he is Washington's friend but "not America's man in Iraq." ](/news/2006/10/28/prime-minister-of-iraq-nouri-al-maliki-tells-the-u-s-ambassador-that-he-is-washington-s-friend-but-not-america-s-man-in-iraq.md)
-_Context: Iraq, Washington D.C., United States of America, Iraq Prime Minister, Nouri al-Maliki_
+_Context: Nouri al-Maliki, United States of America, Iraq Prime Minister, Washington D.C., Iraq_

 ##### Bus crash
 ### [ At least 42 people are killed in a bus crash in Nepal. ](/news/2006/10/28/at-least-42-people-are-killed-in-a-bus-crash-in-nepal.md)